 Minnesota Electrician Insurance

+Are you searching for electrician insurance in Minnesota?
+Your search has ended.
 We love Electrical Contractors!
 Hahaha, the classification.
-Electrician insurance at a meager cost through our local Minnesota independent insurance agency.
+Electrician insurance is available at a meager cost through our local Minnesota independent insurance agency.

 General Liability Insurance for Electricians

-Common limits of liability coverage are $1,000,000/$2,000,000.
-The $1,000,000 represents the per occurrence limit or claim.
+Typical limits of liability coverage are $1,000,000/$2,000,000.
+The $1,000,000 represents the per-occurrence limit or claim.
 The $2,000,000 represents the aggregate limits or maximum per policy term limit for all claims presented.

 Business Owners Policy (BOP) – Electrical Contractors Insurance

-Contact Us for Quote
+Contact Us for a Quote

-We are ready to discuss your Minnesota electrician liability insurance and your business details; reach out to us.
+We are ready to discuss your Minnesota electrician liability insurance and business details; reach out to us.

 Request your MN electrician insurance quote now!
 You will be shocked when you hear our low rates.

 Request your insurance quote now.
-Pick up the phone and call 952-222-8073, or use the quick quote form to the right.
+Call 952-222-8073 or use the quick quote form to the right.

 Electrician Insurance Coverage Frequently Asked Questions (FAQs)